 Vulcanizing agents are chemicals that form crosslinks between rubber chains.
 The main vulcanizing agent that is used in the natural rubber industry is Sulphur.
 Sulfur is available in nature as eight-membered rings.
 These S8 rings are aggregated in Sulphur powder.

-Sulfur is used for natural rubber as well as synthetic rubber containing olefinic unsaturation such as Polyisoprene styrene-butadiene rubber (SBR), nitrile butadiene rubber (NBR), butyl rubber (BR), etc. Sulphur addition to the latex is 1-2 phr (parts per hundred).
+Sulfur is used for natural rubber as well as synthetic rubber containing olefinic unsaturation such as Polyisoprene styrene-butadiene rubber (SBR), nitrile butadiene rubber (NBR), butyl rubber (BR), etc. Sulfur addition to the latex is 1-2 phr (parts per hundred).
 For polychloroprene, Sulphur cannot be added as a vulcanizing agent.
-It should be added metal oxide (ZnO, Mg).
+Should be added metal oxide (ZnO, Mg).